tylerlaberge/Jasper/README.md

 ### Creating a Feature

 Features are the high level peices of our application that we are testing.
-They are made up of scenarios which test the behaviours of a feature.
+They are made up of scenarios which test the behaviors of a feature.

 With our scenario we defined above, we can create a feature for our applications addition functionality like so.